AndorenisCarbajal/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

 <h2> Project Summary</h2>
  The project consists of a trusted open-source support Ticketing system designed to help manage, organize, and respond to customer service.
-By Using Azures VM/IP Address we created we will be able to use Remote Desktop to install the "osTicket-installation files", folder which dowloades and installs all the requirements to succesfully install osTicket.
+By using Azure's VM/IP Address we created we will be able to use Remote Desktop to install the "osTicket-installation files", a folder which downloads and installs all the requirements to successfully install osTicket.
 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)